Short-flow-time expansion of quark bilinears through next-to-next-to-leading order QCD

 with $Z_m\equiv Z_m^{\msbar}$ given in \cref{eq:ren:iowa,eq:ren:jeer}. $Z^\text{s}$, $Z^\text{ns}$, and $Z_\mathds{1}$ are renormalization constants which will be specified below.
 They depend on the Dirac structure $\Gamma\in\{\Gamma_\text{S},\Gamma_\text{V}^\mu,\Gamma_\text{T}^{\mu\nu}, \Gamma_\text{A}^\mu,\Gamma_\text{P}\}$ of the current, where

-i.e.\ we consider the parity-even scalar, vector, and tensor currents, and the parity-odd axialvector and pseudoscalar currents.
-The renormalization constant $Z_\mathds{1}$ allows for the possibility of the currents to mix with the unit operator.
+i.e.\ we consider the ``natural-parity'' scalar, vector, and tensor currents, and the ``pseudo-parity'' axialvector and pseudoscalar currents.\footnote{This naming is inspired by the fact that, if all Lorentz indices are chosen spatial, the parity of the scalar, vector, and tensor currents is ``natural'' (i.e.\ $(-1)^\text{rank of tensor}$), whereas it is the opposite of that for the axialvector and pseudoscalar currents.} The renormalization constant $Z_\mathds{1}$ allows for the possibility of the currents to mix with the unit operator.